Worplesdon Golf Club Course Review - Golf Monthly

 Worplesdon Golf Club Course Review – Golf Monthly Verdict

-A welcoming club with great history and many fine holes Worplesdon is a strong strategic test where careful shot placement is required
+A welcoming club with great history and many fine holes, the classic heathland is a strong strategic test where careful shot placement is required